-Cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability, and product recall- In 2017, cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability increased 3.9% as a percentage of sales compared to 2016.
-This decreased profitability is attributable to the decrease in sales which resulted in unfavorable de-leveraging of fixed manufacturing costs, including depreciation and indirect labor.
+Cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability, and product safety bulletins and recalls- In 2018, cost of products sold, before LIFO, overhead and labor rate adjustments to inventory, product liability increased 1.2% as a percentage of sales compared to 2017.
+This increase was due primarily to the adoption of ASC 606, which resulted in \$12.1 million of promotional expenses that had been classified as selling expenses in prior years being included in cost of products sold in 2018.

-LIFO- Gross inventories decreased by \$11.8 million in 2017 and increased \$18.1 million in 2016.
-In 2017 and 2016, the Company recognized LIFO expense of \$2.6 million and \$0.5 million, respectively, which increased cost of products sold.
+LIFO- The Company recognized LIFO expense in 2018 and 2017 of \$1.9 million and \$2.6 million, respectively, which increased cost of products sold in both periods.

-Overhead Rate Change- The net impact on inventory in 2017 and 2016 from the change in the overhead rates used to absorb overhead expenses into inventory was an increase of \$4.4 million and a decrease of \$0.5 million, respectively, reflecting decreased overhead efficiency in 2017 and increased overhead efficiency in 2016.
-The increase in inventory value in 2017 resulted in a corresponding decrease to cost of products sold and the decrease in inventory value in 2016 resulted in a corresponding increase to cost of products sold.
+Overhead Rate Change- The net impact on inventory in 2018 and 2017 from the change in the overhead rates used to absorb overhead expenses into inventory was a decrease of \$1.8 million and an increase of \$4.4 million, respectively, reflecting increased overhead efficiency in 2018 and decreased overhead efficiency in 2017.
+The decrease in inventory value in 2018 resulted in a corresponding increase to cost of products sold and the increase in inventory value in 2017 resulted in a corresponding decrease to cost of products sold.

-Labor Rate Adjustments- In 2017, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
+Labor Rate Adjustments- In 2018, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was a decrease of \$0.2 million, reflecting increased labor efficiency.
+This decrease in inventory value resulted in a corresponding increase to cost of products sold.
+In 2017, the change in inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
 This increase in inventory value resulted in a corresponding decrease to cost of products sold.
-In 2016, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was de minimis.

 Product Liability- This expense includes the cost of outside legal fees, insurance, and other expenses incurred in the management and defense of product liability matters.
-These costs totaled \$0.4 million and \$2.1 million in 2017 and 2016, respectively.
-See Note 18 in the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.
+These costs totaled \$1.5 million and \$0.4 million in 2018 and 2017, respectively.
+See Note 19 in the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.